dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 #### Enable/Disable SSH

-You can enable/disable the ssh of your dappnode machine, click on the respective button below.
+You can enable/disable the ssh of your Dappnode machine, click on the respective button below.

-#### Check what port use the dappnode for ssh
+#### Check what port is set on your Dappnode's SSH server for remote access

 To check what port is using your DAppNode for SSH connections, you can find it out by clicking on the **Fech port** button.

-#### Change SSH port
+#### Change SSH access port

-If you want to change the port DAppNode use for ssh , you can change it by typing the number you want to use and pressing the **Change** button.
+If you want to change the port DAppNode use for SSH , you can change it by typing the number you want to use and pressing the **Change** button.

 ### Docker update

-This configuration is so sensitive.
-Here you can update the docker version of your DAppNode.
-We refer to docker-compose and the docker engine.
+This configuration is highly sensitive, take care in using these functions, if in doubt, ask support on Discord.
+Here you can update the Docker version of your Dappnode.
+From here we can update specifically: Docker-Compose and the Docker Engine.

 <p align="center">
     <img src="../../../../img/system_view_advanced_4.png"/>
 </p>

-In case you want update docker versions, you must update the docker compre first, and after the docker engine.
+In case you want update Docker versions, you must update Docker-Compose first, and after it has comepleted upating, only then attempt updating the Docker Engine.

-#### Update Docker Compose
+#### Update Docker-Compose

 You have to click on the **Check requirements** button.
 Two things can happen:

-- Docker compose is updated message, and you dont have to do anything.
+- Docker-Compose is updated message, and you dont have to do anything.
 - There is a new version message, and you can update clicking on the button.

-#### Update Docker Engine
+#### Update the Docker Engine

 You have to click on the **Check requirements** button.
-Several checks will be done and if you need or can update you could do it.
+Several checks will be performed and inform you if you need to or even can update it currently.

 ### Clear cache db